LONG READ: Putin has lost this winter gas battle, but another energy crisis is ahead

 And finally the weather will play an extremely important role: how cold will the remainder of the winter be?
 How hot the coming the summer?
 And will the winter be bitter or balmy?
 All of which can have a major impact on gas in storage at every stage of the year.

 The IEA set out a series of practical actions that Europe can take to build on the impressive progress that has already been made in 2022 in reducing reliance on Russian gas supplies and filling gas storage.
-But its report also warns that the 2023 energy crisis could yet prove to be an “even sterner test” for Europe than last year because Russian supplies could fall further, global supplies of liquified natural gas (LNG) will be tight and the weather outlook remains uncertain.
+But its report also warns that the 2023 energy crisis could yet prove to be an “even sterner test” for Europe than last year because Russian supplies could fall further, global supplies of LNG will be tight and the weather outlook remains uncertain.